-Employees at the Sunbelt Rentals Fallowfield Road facility required to handle propane have received accredited training through the Canadian Propane Association ("CPA").
+Employees at Morgan Fuels required to handle propane have received accredited training through the Canadian Propane Association ("CPA").
 Similarly, bulk truck drivers have received approved TDG training.

-7.0 PUBLIC AWARENESS AND EDUCATION
+PUBLIC AWARENESS AND EDUCATION 7.0

-The properties and individuals that may be affected by an off-site emergency are identified in Table 10 below:
+The properties that may be affected by an off-site emergency are identified in Table 10 below.